Skip to main content Skip to footer

 Dashboard features include:

-• Custom metrics: Define success indicators
+• Custom metrics: define success indicators by role or team.

-• Real-time updates: Refresh automatically as data changes
+• Real-time updates: refresh automatically as data changes.

 Adapt your strategy with real-time data